FelixOnline/v2/content/articles/2015-2-3-is-buying-travel-deals-on-groupon-safe.md

 subtitle: >
   Yung Nam Cheah breaks down the process of booking so you know what to expect
 date: "2015-02-03 14:18:12 +0000"

 # Attributes from Felix Online V1
 id: "5182"
 old_path: /travel/5182/is-buying-travel-deals-on-groupon-safe
 aliases:
  - /travel/5182/is-buying-travel-deals-on-groupon-safe
+imported: true
+comments:
+ - Groupon has given me 2 bad experiences  Since the last one I simply refuse any hotel deals since I can find cheaper ones or similar ones from searching in discounttravelbookingcom anyway without registering   give that site a review if you feel up to itLast time I used grupon for a reservation the hotel never had it and gave us a super bad roomI will certainly check out the website And I am so sorry to hear about your experience  Since writing this article I have come into contact with airbnb which I like significantly betterykVLSf  oiplzczsuygy urlhttprczeizsvmlpfcomrczeizsvmlpfurl linkhttpfwqmagidjjzscomfwqmagidjjzslink httpzhwyaoavvkdxcomC6elzd httpwwwFyLitCl7Pf7kjQdDUOLQOuaxTXbj5iNGcom

 # Article Taxonomies
 categories:
  - travel
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true